alifsemi/sdk-alif/doc/user_guide/source/introduction.rst

 Hardware and Software Requirements
 ----------------------------------

-Hardware Requirement
+Hardware Requirements
 ~~~~~~~~~~~~~~~~~~~~~

-* Alif Ensemble Devkit Gen2 (DK-E7).
+* Alif Ensemble Devkit Gen2

 Software Requirements
 ~~~~~~~~~~~~~~~~~~~~~

+1. For Host PC:
-- **Ubuntu 20.04 64-bit** or Later
+   Ubuntu 20.04 64-bit or later.

    *Note: While different flavors of Linux distributions may also work, they have not been thoroughly tested.*

+2. Alif Security Toolkit version 1.98.3 or later.

+   * Available at `Alif Toolkit Download`_

 Toolchains
 ~~~~~~~~~~

 The following toolchains have been tested for the SDK application: